Assab: 20th century

-Construction of an oil refinery began in 1964 and it opened in 1967.
+After Eritrea's federation with Ethiopia in 1952 (and incorporation in 1962), Assab became an important port of entry for the southern and central parts of the country.
+Assab was further expanded by construction work, with aid from the Soviet Union and Yugoslavia during the reign of Haile Selassie I. Construction of an oil refinery began in 1964 and it opened in 1967.
+This development motivated a large number of Ethiopian immigrants from Tigray and Wollo, to seek jobs as dock workers or work in the salt and fishing industries.
+The Derg military regime was eager to detach Assab from the rest of Eritrea administratively, especially as nationalist sentiments among the Afar began to grow in the 1970s.
+Ethiopian trade in Assab increased to over 60% as war in other parts of Eritrea made other ports unsuitable.
 By 1989, Assab had a population of 39,600 inhabitants.
-The port facilities were greatly expanded in the early 1990s, with the construction of a new terminal.
 The oil refinery was shut down for economic reasons in 1997.
 Ethiopia used Assab as the port for two-thirds of its trade with the world until the Eritrean–Ethiopian War broke out in 1998.
 Borders between Eritrea and Ethiopia closed and trade with Ethiopia ceased.
 The port and the port town declined and by 2005 the population had dropped to an estimated 20,222 inhabitants.